 Four decades of suffering war is enough for the Afghan people.
 Fifteen years of war is enough for the American people.
 I hope that the U.S. government changes its policy in Afghanistan.
 Borrowing money from China and amassing trillions in debt to finance the war/occupation of Afghanistan will only lead to the United States’ ruin.
 China is waiting for this to happen so that it will become the only superpower.
 Russia is waiting for this to happen too.
 The United States should focus on its true enemies, communist China and Putin’s “still communist” Russia instead of targeting and killing the Afghan majority.
 I strongly believe true peace can be achieved that will be beneficial to Afghans and Americans.
 Although will not be financially beneficial to the war profiteers.

 The U.S. Congress needs to investigate the trillions of “missing” dollars and stop funding this ugly war in Afghanistan.
 The war policy needs to change to a peace policy.

 Former Representative of the Afghan Freedom Fighter for North America in the 1980s

-Posted by Kadir A. Mohmand on September 6, 2016, With 2049 Reads Filed under WarZone.
+Posted by Kadir A. Mohmand on September 6, 2016, With 2057 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.